ayush-20701/ayush-20701/README.md

 - 🌱 Current Focus: Right now, I'm immersing myself in mastering Data Structures and Algorithms (DSA) alongside delving into the exciting world of MERN Stack development.
 - 📫 Contact: Need to get in touch?
 Feel free to drop me an email at ayushkumar20701@gmail.com.
 - 😄 Pronouns: He/Him
-- ⚡ Fun Fact: Here's a tech joke for you: Why do programmers prefer dark mode?
-Because light attracts bugs! 🐞😄
+- ⚡ Here's a tech joke for you: What made the Java developers wear glasses?...
+They can't C.😄

 Looking forward to connecting and collaborating in the vast and ever-evolving realm of technology!
 Let's embark on this journey together. 🚀✨